-AMY GOODMAN: At least eleven people have been killed and more than 90 injured after a suicide truck bomb attack in the northern Iraqi city of Kirkuk today.
+AMY GOODMAN: At least 11 people have been killed and more than 90 injured after a suicide truck bomb attack in the northern Iraqi city of Kirkuk today.
 Among the casualties were children from a nearby school.
-Meanwhile, two truck bombs exploded in Mosul Sunday, killing two people and wounding twenty-two.
+Meanwhile, two truck bombs exploded in Mosul Sunday, killing two people and wounding 22.

-In other violence, the bodies of nineteen men kidnapped at a fake checkpoint in Baghdad were found today.
+In other violence, the bodies of 19 men kidnapped at a fake checkpoint in Baghdad were found today.
 All had been shot in the head.
-Meanwhile, six US soldiers were killed over the weekend in roadside bombings south of Baghdad.
+Meanwhile, six U.S. soldiers were killed over the weekend in roadside bombings south of Baghdad.

 The latest bloodshed comes a day after Republican presidential candidate Senator John McCain paid a heavily guarded visit to Baghdad market.
 McCain said afterwards the American people were not being given the full picture of the progress being made in curbing violence in Baghdad.

-Iraqi figures estimate civilian deaths in violence across the country rose 15% over February to more than 2,000.
+Iraqi figures estimate civilian deaths in violence across the country rose 15 percent over February to more than 2,000.
 More than 600 Iraqis have been killed in the past week alone.
 Among them were at least 152 people killed in a suicide truck bombing in Tal Afar, the deadliest single attack since the invasion four years ago.
-Shiite gunmen, including police, went on a revenge shooting rampage afterwards, killing at least forty-five Sunni men.
+Shiite gunmen, including police, went on a revenge shooting rampage afterwards, killing at least 45 Sunni men.

 In Iraq, Sami Rasouli has spent much of his time in the Shiite holy city of Najaf, where he was born.
 He also helped establish the Muslim Peacemaker Team.
 He recently returned back to the United States for a visit.
 He is now in Minneapolis, where he joins us.
 Sami Rasouli, welcome to Democracy Now!